PedroCristo/portfolio_project_4/README.md

 ## Final Deployment

-1. Create a runtime.txt "python-3.8.13"
+1. Create a runtime.txt `python-3.8.13`
-2. Create a Procfile "web: gunicorn your_project_name.wsgi"
+2. Create a Procfile `web: gunicorn your_project_name.wsgi`
-3. When development is complete change the debug setting to: DEBUG = False in settings.py
+3. When development is complete change the debug setting to: `DEBUG = False` in settings.py
-4. In this project the summernote editor was used so for this to work in Heroku add: X_FRAME_OPTIONS = 'SAMEORIGIN' to settings.py.
+4. In this project the summernote editor was used so for this to work in Heroku add: `X_FRAME_OPTIONS = SAMEORIGIN `to settings.py.
-5. In Heroku settings, delete the config vars for DISABLE_COLLECTSTATIC = 1
+5. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`

 ## Forking This Project